What is a limitation period?

 What is the limitation period in personal injury claims?

-The statutory rule (subject to exceptions) is that the limitation period for personal injury claims is three years.
-This three-year period runs from the date on which the accident or incident occurred in which the injuries were caused; or three years from the date of ‘knowledge’.
-In the majority of cases, it will be clear when the personal injuries were caused.
+The limitation period for personal injury claims is generally three years.
+This means claims must be commenced in the courts within three years from the date on which the accident or incident occurred in which the injuries were caused; or three years from the date of ‘knowledge’.
+In most cases, it will be clear when the personal injuries were caused.

-In cases where the date of knowledge is relevant, the date of knowledge under the Limitation Act 1980 section 14 (1) is the actual date when the claimant became aware of the following:
+Where it later comes to light that a claimant that can make a claim, this is where the ‘date of knowledge is relevant’.
+The date of knowledge under the 1980 Act is the actual date when the claimant became aware of the following:

 These will be questions of fact, and your knowledge will include anything you may have reasonably expected to discover or determine.
-This may reasonably include the help of your doctor.
-For instance, you may have sustained an injury or have contracted a condition or disease that does not become manifest until sometime after the actual date of the incident.
-You will then need to take medical advice as to what could have caused the condition, and when.
+This may include the help of your doctor.
+For instance, you may have sustained an injury or contracted a condition or disease that does not become manifest until sometime after the actual date of the incident.
+In other cases, it may be the cumulative effect of, for instance, consistently poor working conditions.
+You will need to take medical advice as to what may have caused the condition, and when.

-The question is: could you reasonably have ascertained the information under s14(1) so that the limitation period starts from your ‘date of knowledge’?
-You must be able to show knowledge of the ‘essence’ or the act or omission of the third party which is alleged to have caused the injury or condition.
+The law requires that you must be able to show knowledge of the ‘essence’ of the act or omission of the third party which is alleged to have caused the injury or condition.

-In the case of children who have sustained personal injuries, the three-year limitation period does not start until the child’s eighteenth birthday.
-A child can therefore claim personal injury compensation up to the age of 21 – even if the injuries occurred during childbirth.
+In the case of children who have suffered harm or personal injury, the three-year limitation period does not start until the child’s eighteenth birthday.
+A child can therefore start a formal claim for personal injury compensation up until the age of 21 – even if the injuries occurred during childbirth.

-Claimants who are being treated under the Mental Health Act 1983 also have an extended time in which to bring their personal injury claim.
-Similarly, those rendered of unsound mind because of the accident or incident have an extended time in which to bring their claim.
-The limitation period will not start to run until they have recovered from their mental disability and regained their mental capacity.
+Individuals who are being treated under the Mental Health Act 1983 also have an extended time in which to bring their personal injury claim.
+Similarly, those rendered of unsound mind because of the accident or incident complained of have an extended time in which to bring their claim.
+The 3-year limitation period will not start to run until they have recovered from their mental disability and regained their mental capacity.

 What happens on the claimant’s death?

-If the claimant dies within the three-year limitation period, the three-year period is extended to three years from the date of their death.
+If the individual dies within the three-year limitation period, this period is extended to three years from the date of their death.
 This makes it possible for the claimant’s estate to claim on their behalf.